tamuratak/latex-utensils/README.md

 A LaTeX parser, a bibtex parser, and utilities.

-The parser is based on the following libraries:
+The LaTeX parser is based on the following libraries:

 - https://github.com/michael-brade/LaTeX.js
 - https://github.com/siefkenj/latex-parser